 With the first court win in over a decade against an FTC merger challenge in a non-healthcare case, gained clearance for Arch Coal to buy the North Rochelle mine and create the largest U.S. coal mine.

-Secured one of the most recent corporate not-guilty verdicts after a full criminal antitrust trial.
+Secured one of the rare corporate not-guilty verdicts after a full criminal antitrust trial.

 - Ashland Inc.